ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 - What is the public RPC information for the network?
 (RPC URL, Chain ID, Currency Symbol, Block Explorer URL)
 - What wallets natively support this layer 2?

-**Has this project undergone an external security audit?**
+**Has this project undergone an external security audit or bug bounty?**

-- Include links to report and/or repo.
+- Include links to any reports and/or repos.

 **Has the project maintained its users over time?**